BryanRuan/BryanRuan/itmo356/Podcasts/Chapter-07/pc-chapter-07.md

 * ~17:52 Where has Pradyun and pip secured opensource funding from?

+ Mozilla Open Source Support and Chan Zuckerberg Initiative

 * ~19:00 What did Sumana do with the funding received from various companies and organizations?

+She use the funding for Python Packaging Food Chain in order to improve security,localization,and accessiblity

 * ~30:30 How does Sumana explain "DevOps"?

+She explain DevOps as a reduction in work that computers are better at than humans

 * ~31:37 What happens when you release software more often?

+Higher chance of having problems with the software

 * ~36:10 What is the Hollywood portrayal of those who develop and make software and how is it different from reality of developing software?